Sunday, December 30, 2012

 Tell me if this sounds familiar; you’re trying to write a blog post while at the same checking emails as they come in and posting to Facebook.
 In the background the TV is playing.
 The buzzer on the dryer goes off and while you’re in the basement folding laundry, you have a great idea for your blog post.
 You finish putting away clothes, feed the dog, check some more emails, and send a link to Twitter.
 Unfortunately, by the time you sit down to write your post, your great idea has evaporated.

-numerous studies, the human brain is not designed to multi-task.
+If you find yourself trying to do a hundred and one things at once, you’re a multi-tasker.
+You might think this is the best way to get a handle on your to-do list, but is it?
+According to numerous studies, the human brain is not designed to multi-task.
 It’s designed to concentrate on one thing at a time, until that job is done, and then move on.
 When you multi-task, you lose the ability to deeply concentrate.
 If you flit back and forth between two or more projects, it will actually take you longer to complete your tasks, and they may not be done as well.
 For creative types, like writers, lack of concentration on a project can mean not only decreased productivity, but decreased quality.
 How can I be a good writer if I don’t totally immerse myself in the world of my story?

 "Without great solitude, no serious work is possible."
 Picasso.

-Writers who have abandoned multi-tasking report the following benefits: - Stress levels decreased.
+Writers who have abandoned multi-tasking report the following benefits:- Stress levels decreased.
 In her blog post"My Anti-Multitasking Experiment", Kario says she felt calmer because she didn’t have the pressure of a hundred things to do nagging at her constantly.

 - Focus increased.
 Because he limited his projects from 15 to 2, James Mathewson says he was able to concentrate more fully.